awsdocs/aws-doc-sdk-examples/java/README.rst

    make

-To begin the build process.
+to begin the build process.
 Maven will download any dependencies (such as components of the AWS SDK for Java) that it needs for building.

 Once the examples have been built, you can run them to see them in action.